keinhaar/jpeg2000/README.md

 License
 --------------------
 The JJ2000 portion of the code is covered under the  [JJ2000](LICENSE-JJ2000.txt) license.
-The JAI portions of the code are covered under a modified [BSD](LICENSE-Sun.txt) license.
+The JAI portions of the code have mostly been removed, although some constributions to the main body and they are covered under a modified [BSD](LICENSE-Sun.txt) license.
+The BFO contributions are licensed under the same modified BSD license.

 History (which may be wrong)
 ----------------------------